The difference between Daily Active Users & Monthly Active Users

 As mentioned previously, MAU is a metric favoured by investors when undertaking their due diligence of a company’s performance.
 This is because a continuous rise of MAU that’s greater than the churn rate over several months is evidence that the company is growing and has the potential to get even bigger — making it investable.

-What does Monthly Active User changes mean?
+What does changes to Monthly Active User mean?

 Many factors can impact your MAU numbers.
 It all depends on whether you’re keeping, losing, or re-engaging your users.